HundredVisionsGuy/webanalyst/README.md

 #### HTML
 At this level, students should be comfortable creating full-blown websites that employ multiple pages that all link to the same style-sheet/s and use a consistent nav-bar.

+Students should be able to demonstrate the markup belonging to forms as well as form validation.

 They should be able to showcase their skills through a portfolio of work or a web project (like a company site or travel brochure or web app).

 #### CSS